Workflow & schema customization¶

 request_only=True, # signal that example only applies to requests

-response_only=False, # signal that example only applies to responses
+response_only=True, # signal that example only applies to responses

 ),